 “Your mother is from Vietnam?”
 Cao translated.
 I nodded.
 Ahhh, he said.
 Her mother and grandmother nodded with quizzical yet approving smiles.

 “Where in Vietnam?”

 I explained to Cao what we had already spoken about: that my mother was ethnic minority from the central highlands.
 Montagnard.
 Hill tribe.
 She translated.
 They looked at me and resumed eating quietly.
 Cao turned to me and explained they weren’t familiar with the hill tribes.

 Cao recounted to her parents what she had learned about the Montagnards when she was an exchange student in America.
 Vietnam veterans in Oklahoma had peppered her with questions about us.
 They explained to her who we were, the distinction from the Vietnamese stark in their minds.
 In Vietnam, students were taught a different story about the ethnic hill tribes — assuming they were taught anything at all.
 Her father’s face remained placid as if he was absorbing information for the first time, too.
 I tried to breathe.

 He looked at the ceiling, nodding.
 Then at me before beaming and wishing me luck finding my family.

 “It’s a very good thing to do!” he said.

-What if on the first day of the new year, you’re mind knotted not knowing what to believe?
+What if, on the first day of the new year, your mind was a knot?
+I didn’t know what to believe.
 Was that fated, too?